zishone/mongover/README.md

         "data": {
             "upsert": {
                 "preserve_id": true, // Specifies if _id from export file should be preserved when applied.
-                "identifierFields": [ // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
+                "identifiers": [ // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
                     "fieldName"
                 ],
                 "ignoreFields": [ // Specify fields to be ignored when updating existing documents.